mkarche/expenses-chart-component/README.md

 ## My process

+- Creating the React App
-1. Creating the Git Repo locally and on GitHub and sync both
+- Creating the Git Repo locally and on GitHub and sync both
-2. Setting up the GitHut pages and testing the deployment flow from end to end (from my local repo to GitHub to GitHub page)
+- Setting up the GitHut pages and testing the deployment flow from end to end (from my local repo to GitHub to GitHub page)
-3. Creating the HTML
+- Creating the HTML Content on React
-4. Styling the content
+- Styling the content
-5. Adjusting animations
+- Adjusting animations

 ### Built with